 This should be free to anyone willing to say the name of it out loud.
 I ordered it using its proper name and after repeating myself a second time, the cast member said, “Oh, THE BEER?”
 I said, “Yes, the hash tag rain bow sher bert glit er dream ale by play uh linda brew ing company.”

 There is quite a bit of glitter involved here, which I’m guessing is just about as good for the environment as our collective digestive system.
 Otherwise, it’s a very thin, very watery beer with a slight fruit presence and a lingering, tart aftertaste.
 I honestly have no idea if drinking it is going to kill me or if a couple fabulous trips to the bathroom are in my future.
 Either way, the glitter is the gimmick and I’m not sure if that’s a good or a bad thing.
 You might consult your doctor before proceeding.

-Overall, this is a smart, convenient stop for most people with some solid food choices.
-The drinks are bit iffier, but the Popping Bubbles Cocktail is inexpensive enough that it’s worth a shot and you might get a kick out of the beer.
+Overall, this is a smart, convenient stop for most people with some solid food and drink choices.